Spondylosis

 Neck injuries and repetitive overhead work may also cause spondylosis, due to the pressure it puts on your neck.

-During your initial assessment, our osteopaths or chiropractors will assess your spine to determine whether further medical investigation by a doctor is needed for diagnosis, or if medical imaging is necessary before treatment.
-Once we’ve confirmed a diagnosis, our osteopaths and chiropractors will work with you to develop a treatment plan that’s specific to your needs.
+During your initial assessment, our osteopaths or chiropractors will assess your spine to determine whether further medical investigation or imaging by a doctor is needed to rule out other conditions.

 What’s next?